 Water is inextricably linked to the development of all nations, but unsustainable development is placing pressure on our limited water resources.
 This project aims to support governments in achieving SDG 6: clean water and sanitation for all.

-A big challenge in achieving the SDGs is designing road maps for their attainment.
+A big challenge in achieving SDG 6 — and others — is designing road maps for their attainment.
 Because these global goals are shaped by interactions between stakeholders in complex systems, their realisation is extremely complicated.
 To better understand how these road maps could be designed, this project develops conceptual frameworks and approaches to achieve the SDGs.